Leafwing-Studios/fop-rules/docs/character-options/powers/conduit.md

 </div>

 Fire flickers from your fingertips, crawling towards your foe and mocking them as it provokes a terrible, focused fury.
 Make a Presence attack against a creature of your choice within range.
 If you hit, deal 1d4 + Presence fire damage and apply one stack of taunted.
-When used with your Buffer Overflow class feature, the object of the taunted condition is the immediately preceding creature in the chain, rather than yourself.
+When used with your Buffer Overflow class feature, the object of the taunted ailment is the immediately preceding creature in the chain, rather than yourself.

 ## Piercing Ray